christophM/interpretable-ml-book/README.md

 ### v3.0 (IN PROGRESS) [html version]

+- Added the ceteris paribus chapter
+- Update lots of references (and move them from footnotes to proper bibtex references).
 - Use Palmer Penguins for classification examples.
 This replaces the examples with the cancer dataset.
 There was an error in how how I coded the outcome, so all interpretations were reversed.
 Instead of reversing the labels, I decided to replace the data, since I on longer think it's a good fit for the book.
 The penguin data examples are more accessible, less sensitive and more instructive since it's multi-class instead of binary classification.

 ### v2.0 [Print + ebook version]